kailash-manasarovar/statement/docs/timeline/early-years/interim.md

 - It is valium bought online so I'm not even sure what it is exactly.
 - My family is impossible to live with.

+## 2018

+### A level tutorials

+- I did a lot of online tutorials.
+- There was a curious hardware incident one time where whenever I burped, or whatever was going on inside my belly was repeated into my earphones.
+- I said to my student: *sorry, did you hear that*, when I burped and it was like thunder.
+- And he didn't seem to notice.
+- Wow!

 ## September 2018

 ### Hired for sport, again